Caroline Kita

 Selected Publications

-“Constructing Symphonic Worlds: Gustav Mahler, Weltliteratur, and the Musical Program” in German Literature as a Transnational Field of Production 1848-1919.
-Eds.
-Lynne Tatlock and Kurt Beals.
-Camden House, 2023, pp. 228-2
+“Constructing Symphonic Worlds: Gustav Mahler, Weltliteratur, and the Musical Program.”
+German Literature as a Transnational Field of Production 1848-1919, edited by Lynne Tatlock and Kurt Beals, Camden House, 2023, pp. 228-2.

-"Musical Speech-Score as Soundscape: Elfriede Jelinek’s Die Schutzbefohlenen on the Radio” in Word, Sound, and Music in Radio Drama, Eds.
-Jarmila Mildorf and Pim Verhulst.
-Brill, 2023, pp. 310-325.
+"Musical Speech-Score as Soundscape: Elfriede Jelinek’s Die Schutzbefohlenen on the Radio.”
+Word, Sound, and Music in Radio Drama, edited by Jarmila Mildorf and Pim Verhulst, Brill, 2023, pp. 310-325.

-“Revisiting the Soundscapes of Postwar West German Radio Drama,” in A Companion to Sound Studies in German-Speaking Cultures.
-Ed.
-Rolf Goebel.
-Camden House, 2023, pp. 151-164.
+“Revisiting the Soundscapes of Postwar West German Radio Drama."
+A Companion to Sound Studies in German-Speaking Cultures, edited by Rolf Goebel, Camden House, 2023, pp. 151-164.